 How To Apply, Step-By-Step

 - This will act as electronic signatures on the FAFSA.
-The student obtains a PIN at pin.ed.gov.
+The student obtains a FSA ID at fsaid.ed.gov.

-- If you are a dependent student, your parents must also obtain a PIN.
+- If you are a dependent student, your parents must also obtain a FSA ID.

 2. Complete the FAFSA.

 - Consider using IRS Data Retrieval when completing your FAFSA.
-Beginning in February some students can use the FAFSA’s IRS Data Retrieval option to link to the IRS and transfer tax return data to their FAFSA.
-While this can be an easy way to provide accurate tax information on the FAFSA it is not available to everyone, and students and parents who use it may still be required to submit tax return transcripts to the Alice Lloyd College Financial Aid Office.
-To use this option it must be at least 2 weeks since you filed your 2013 federal tax return electronically, or at least 6-8 weeks if you filed a paper return.
-IRS Data Retrieval is not available if a person is married but filed separately or married but filed as head of household, or if an amended tax return was filed, or to those who file Puerto Rican or foreign tax returns.
+Students can use the FAFSA’s IRS Data Retrieval Tool (DRT) option to link to the IRS and transfer tax return data to their FAFSA.
+While this can be an easy way to provide accurate tax information on the FAFSA it is not available to everyone.
+This is the easiest and most efficient way to complete the FAFSA if the parent and student are able to use the DRT.
+The IRS Data Retrieval Tool is not available if a person is married but filed separately or married but filed as head of household, or if an amended tax return was filed, or to those who file Puerto Rican or foreign tax returns.